PUBLIC POLICY

 • Preserve existing community water fluoridation in Kansas.

-• Support policies to reduce harm from cigarettes, tobacco products and electronic cigarettes.
+• Support policies to reduce exposure to and harm from cigarettes, tobacco products and electronic cigarettes.

 • Encourage all early childhood organizations and agencies to align their policies by requiring dental visits by age one.